 Construction Services.
 Where Construction Services are required to initiate Delivery Service under this Rate Schedule, additional charges and special contract arrangements may be required prior to Delivery Service being furnished, pursuant to the Company’s Construction Services Policy in Section 6.1.2.2 of this Tariff.

+Customer Load Study Charge.
+Company may conduct a load study for Retail Customers requesting Delivery Service under this Rate Schedule for a new load or load addition of 10 MW or more, and Company will charge, and Retail Customer must pay, an additional charge of $50,000.00 for the load study.
+The Company will waive this load study requirement and study fee for new loads and load additions of less than 10 MW, unless Company or ERCOT determines that a load study is required prior to connecting the new or additional load of less than 10 MW to the Transmission Voltage System.
+Additionally, if Company or ERCOT require a stability study to be performed, an addional charge of $50,000.00 will be applied to Retail Customer, for a total of $100,000.00.

 Retail Customer Responsibilities.
 The Retail Customer shall own, operate, and maintain all facilities (except Company owned Billing Meter) necessary to receive three-phase, 60 hertz alternating current service at 60,000 volts or higher.
 Each Retail Customer served at Transmission Voltage shall comply with Company’s operating requirements for transmission customers.